 Zero has undertaken successful fire testing on timber doors with the FLDL fusible link louvre in conjunction with an intumescent aperture liner.
 This intumescent has been specifically formulated for use with this louvre on timber fire doors and protects the door from burning through; it is not required on steel fire doors.
 The AL134PSA liner is 44mm wide and has been included in a successful 30 minute fire test on a 44mm thick timber door, while AL218PSA is 54mm wide and has been included in a successful 60 minute fire test on a 54mm thick timber door, both to BS EN 1634-1: 2008.
 BM TRADA Report CHILT/RF13260 refers, copy of test report available on request.
 The FLDL has been used on steel fire doors for many years, but it can now be used on timber fire doors.
 It is a self-attaching steel louvre (i.e. no holes need to be drilled in the door) with concealed fixings one side.
 In normal operation the blades can be opened and shut manually by means of a finger pull.
 In the event of fire, it has a fusible link which parts at 74⁰C and allows the stainless steel mechanism to snap the louvre blades shut, thus preventing the spread of flames.
 The standard finish is galvanised steel grey primed ready for powder coating but it is also available Grades 304 and 316 stainless steel.
 Expandable models are available to suit different door thicknesses.
 Please contact us if you require any further information on these products.

 CORNI Eurosmart is a mortice panic exit device specifically designed for use on pairs of fire rated steel doors and operates with a split follower mortice panic lock and counter lock with rods.All six systems are fully tested and CE marked to either EN 1125:2008 or EN 179:2008 as applicable.
-The standard finish for CORNI products is black, but other architectural finishes are available to special order including silver grey, white and stainless steel.
-Please contact us for full details on CORNI panic and emergency exit hardware.
+The standard finish for these products is black, but other architectural finishes are available to special order including silver grey, white and stainless steel.
+Please contact us for full details.

 Did you know we stock fire rated door viewers for both timber, and steel doors?
 The ZWS13 has been assessed for use on previously tested (or assessed by Warringtonfire) fully insulated timber doorsets for up to 60 minute integrity to both BS476: Part 22: 1987 and BS EN 1634-1: 2000.
 It can suit doors ranging in thickness from 35mm to 57mm and offers 110 degree vision.
 The ZDV-UL door viewer has been assessed for use on previously tested (or assessed by Warringtonfire) uninsulated steel doorsets for up to 60 minute integrity to both BS476: Part 22: 1987 and BS EN 1634-1: 2000.
 It can suit doors ranging in thickness from 31mm to 51mm and offers 200 degree vision for security doors and has a glass lens.
-Please contact us for further details on 01785 282910.
+For further details, please contact us.